“My arm was not what she needed, but the arm of someone else.

 The “leader” of the pact teasingly asked the Lion to let me have his jacket.
 I refused before he felt obliged to offer because I knew I could withstand the cold more than he.

-Instead, he came up to me and held one side of his coat open and invited me in.
+Instead, he came up to me and held up one of his arms, which left one side of his coat open.
+He invited me in.

 It was an offer I could not refuse.
 I didn’t want to refuse.
 So I didn’t.